yueXiao2/Collective-cell-migration/README.md

  and proliferative mechanics from Baker et al. (2018) (link:https://doi.org/10.1016/j.jtbi.2018.12.025)

  ## How to run it
- You will require Compucell3D 3.7.8.
+ You will require Compucell3D 3.7.8 (Exactly this version).
 Once Compucell3D is running, open Tweat++ and open the cc3d within it.